-- We advise you not to travel to Isiolo and Moyale in Eastern district nor to travel along the A2 Highway connecting these two towns due to sporadic clashes that have caused a number of deaths and injuries.
-See under Safety and Security: Civil unrest/political tension for more information.
+- We advise you to reconsider your need to travel along the A2 highway from Isiolo to Moyale due to sporadic violent clashes that have resulted in a number of deaths and injuries.

 - Be a smart traveller.
 Before heading overseas: